 In order to achieve the aim of transnational research coordination and cooperation, we prepare and facilitate calls for research and innovation projects.

 The calls are developed according to the multi-annual call agenda and implemented by the Funding Agencies Working Group (FAWG).
 In line with our principles of fostering inter-and transdisciplinary research and innovation, we aim to include in the resulting projects the participation of a wide spectrum of actors, such as researchers, practitioners, entrepreneurs, municipalities, companies, NGOs, and other stakeholders dedicated to the development of European urban areas.

 The multi-annual call agenda

-Based on the JPI Urban Europe Strategic Research and Innovation Agenda (SRIA) and its defined priorities and research topics, a multi-annual call agenda has been developed covering the timeframe 2016–2020.
+Based on the JPI Urban Europe Strategic Research and Innovation Agenda (SRIA) and the SRIA 2.0 with its defined priorities and research topics, a multi-annual call agenda has been developed.
 The multi-annual call agenda takes an integrated view on urban development with the ambition of fostering cross-fertilisation of the thematic priorities but at the same time to have clearly defined and focused call topics.